hosembafer/git-guide/README.md

 git reset --soft <commit hash> # Resetting history, and marking undoed changes staged (green). git reset <commit hash> # Looks like it set by default as --mixed
 ```

+If changes were pushed, you will need to push undoed tree with force mark like `git push -f` or `git push --force`.